kobotoolbox/kpi/cypress/README.md

   screenshotOnRunFailure=false    Disable screenshots of Cypress tests
 ```

-For example, to run the command-line only tests without the above options, use `npx cypress run --config video=false,screenshotOnRunFailure=false`.
+For example, to run the command-line only tests with the above options, use `npx cypress run --config video=false,screenshotOnRunFailure=false`.

 Alternatively, you could set the environment variables `CYPRESS_VIDEO` and `CYPRESS_SCREENSHOT_ON_RUN_FAILURE`.